Dismay of Harry’s military comrades over Taliban killings claim

 It is surprising that the prince chose to introduce a body-count into the narrative of his Afghan experience.
 He had a good war, fulfilling his duties diligently and not seeking any special treatment for his royal status.

-Along with a few colleagues, I had come across Harry in Helmand.
+Along with a few colleagues, I came across Harry in Helmand.
 His deployment was meant to be kept secret in a deal between the palace and the British media.
-It was a ludicrous proposition in a war covered by international media as well as international forces in the country, and his presence was exposed first by an Australian magazine and then the US website, Drudge Report.
+It was a ludicrous proposition in a war covered by international media, and his presence was exposed first by an Australian magazine and then by the US website Drudge Report.

-Harry wanted to let us know he preferred to stay and regretted having to leave early.
+Harry wanted to let us know that he would have preferred to stay, and regretted having to leave early.
 His comrades seemed sorry to see him go.
-They spoke of him as a good soldier who they were glad to have alongside them.
+They spoke of him as a good soldier whom they were glad to have alongside them.

 There was no reason Harry could not have been based elsewhere in Afghanistan for the remainder of his tour.
 That he could have continued serving in the country was demonstrated when he returned there as an Apache helicopter pilot, four years later, without any attempt at a news embargo.

-Many of Harry’s former comrades from the military stood by him during the attacks he and Meghan Markle had faced in recent times.
+Many of Harry’s former comrades from the military have stood by him during the attacks he and Meghan, the Duchess of Sussex, have faced in recent times.

-One officer, now colonel, who knew Harry in Afghanistan said recently: “Harry served his country in a war – how many of these people popping up now and accusing him of being unpatriotic have done that?
+One officer, now a colonel, who knew Harry in Afghanistan, said recently: “Harry served his country in a war – how many of these people popping up now and accusing him of being unpatriotic have done that?

 “Many of us feel rather sorry about what’s happening.
 It’s not just old soldiers who fade away, young ones do so as well.
 Harry will fade away when this circus is over: we’re losing him, and that’s a shame.”

-But he now says Harry’s comment about killing 25 Talibs is “unnecessary.”
+But he now describes Harry’s comment about killing 25 Talibs as “unnecessary”.

 “Everyone knows killing the enemy is something one may have to do in war.
 One reflects on this privately, there’s no need to broadcast it.
 It’s a moral thing, but there are also obvious security implications in saying things like this.”

-Another, in the Army Air Corps, wanted to point out: “Us Apache crews have to be particularly careful in what we say.
-What we do in theatre is often pretty kinetic and there are enemy casualties, there is the risk of terrorist attacks in retaliation, we are warned about this and Harry would know that.”
+Another, a member of the Army Air Corps, wanted to point out: “Us Apache crews have to be particularly careful in what we say.
+What we do in theatre is often pretty kinetic, and there are enemy casualties, there is the risk of terrorist attacks in retaliation.
+We are warned about this and Harry would know that.”

-The reaction in Taliban Afghanistan to Harry’s comments has been relatively muted.
-Anas Haqqani, son of Jalaluddin Haqqani, the late leader of the Haqqani Network, said: “Mr. Harry!
+In Taliban-controlled Afghanistan, the reaction to Harry’s comments has been relatively muted.
+Anas Haqqani, the son of Jalaluddin Haqqani, the late leader of the Haqqani Network, said: “Mr. Harry!
 The ones you killed were not chess pieces, they were humans; they had families who were waiting for their return.
 Among the killers of Afghans, not many have your decency to reveal their conscience and confess to their war crimes.”

 But there are posts on Islamist networks about “Muslim-killer Harry” and calls for retribution.